Cable-s/RandomProcessing/README.md

 Moon_Phases - a basic looking simulation of how the moon phases are seen from earth as it revolves around the earth

+RandomPi - I calculate Pi from random numbers using the probility that two random numbers being corpime equaling 6 / PI^2

 sketch_2DicePlot - Rolling 2 dice, adding the rolls, and plotting the results on a graph to see which is the most common number when rolling said two dice